Simatwa/Youtube-Blog/README.md

 </center>

-I'm delighted to dedicate this work to my loving **mom** Sarah, who ensured I have sufficient time during my long holiday and my understanding girlfriend **Eunice**, for entertaining my late replies and picking-up my late-night calls as well.
+I'm delighted to dedicate this work to my loving **mom** Sarah, who ensured I have sufficient time in creating this during my long holiday and my understanding girlfriend **Eunice**, for entertaining my late replies and picking-up my late-night calls as well.

 <p align="center">Made with ❤️ </p>